usnistgov/FIPS201/_FIPS201/authentication.md

 ## 6.3 PIV Support of Graduated Authenticator Assurance Levels {#s-6-3}

-The PIV Card supports a set of authentication mechanisms that can be used to implement graduated authenticator assurance levels.
-The following subsections specify which basic PIV authentication mechanisms MAY be used to support the various authenticator assurance levels as defined in [Section 6.1](authentication.md#s-6-1).
-Two or more complementing authentication mechanisms MAY be applied in unison to achieve a higher degree of assurance of the identity of the PIV cardholder.
+The PIV Card supports a set of authentication mechanisms that can be used to implement graduated assurance levels.
+The assurance levels used within this Standard are closely aligned with NIST Digital Identity Guidelines [[SP 800-63]](../_Appendix/references.md#ref-SP-800-63), which specifies a digital identity risk management process that is cited by OMB M-19-17 [[OMB1917]](../_Appendix/references.md#ref-OMB1917).

+The following subsections specify which basic PIV authentication mechanisms CAN be used to support the various authenticator assurance levels as described in the subsections below.
+Two or more complementary authentication mechanisms MAY be applied in unison to achieve a higher degree of assurance of the identity of the PIV cardholder.
 For example, PKI-AUTH and BIO MAY be applied in unison to achieve a higher degree of assurance in cardholder identity.

-Adequately designed and implemented relying systems can achieve the PIV Card authentication assurance levels stated in Tables [6-2 (physical access)](#table-6-2) and [6-3 (logical access)](#table-6-2).
-Less adequately designed or implemented relying systems MAY only achieve lower authenticator assurance levels.
+Adequately designed and implemented relying systems can achieve the PIV Card assurance levels stated in Tables [6-2 (physical access)](#table-6-2) and [6-3 (logical access)](#table-6-3).
+Less adequately designed or implemented relying systems MAY only achieve lower assurance levels.
 The design of components of relying systems, including card readers, biometric capture devices, cryptographic modules, and key management systems, involves many factors not fully specified by FIPS 201, such as correctness of the functional mechanism, physical protection of the mechanism, and environmental conditions at the